GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/4-Challenge-Speech.md

 ### Tips

-Invoke Azure Speech service to read out text content (text to speech).
+Invoke Azure Speech service to read out text content in voice (text to speech).

-There is a `Speech` page (`apps\chatbot\pages\speech\Speech.tsx`) on chatbot, the page have an input textbox for description, and a button to invoke AI Service and get back voice output.
+There is a `Speech` page (`apps\chatbot\pages\speech\Speech.tsx`) on chatbot.
+The page have an input textbox for text block, and a button to invoke AI Service and play voice output.

-Complete the `speechApi` function to send a text and receive a voice.
+Complete the `speechApi` function to send a text and receive a voice response.

 - Invoke Speech service using Speech SDK
 - Connect voice output to browser